 - In the Alert Logic console, click the menu icon () to see the navigation menu, and then click the Configure menu item.

 - Click PCI Scanning to access the PCI Scanning page.

 - In the PCI Compliance tab, under Latest 25 Reports, click the name of the non-compliant scan policy that contain the vulnerabilities you need to address.

 - Under PCI Scan Results, click Dispute Results.

-You can also access a non-compliant scan policy in the Scan tab of the PCI Scanning page.
+You can also access a non-compliant scan policy in the Scans tab of the PCI Scanning page.

-To dispute scan results from the Scan tab:
+To dispute scan results from the Scans tab:

 - In the PCI Scanning page, click Scans, and then locate the non-compliant scan policy that contains the vulnerabilities you need to address.

 - Click Results to see details on the scan policy, and then click PCI Scan Results.